ox-ai/oxdb-lite/README.md

 ## about :

-**ox-db** is an open-source On-Premises vector database specifically designed for storing and retrieving vector embeddings and also build rag system for ai assistent knowledge database storage
+**ox-db** is an open-source, AI-native vector embedding database tailored for efficient storage and retrieval of vector embeddings.
+It is also designed to support the construction of Retrieval-Augmented Generation (RAG) systems, making it an ideal solution for managing knowledge databases in AI assistant applications.

 ## Installation: